Unveiling Fine-Grained Visual Traces: Evaluating Multimodal Interleaved Reasoning Chains in Multimodal STEM Tasks: Related Works

 \subsection{Multimodal Chain-of-Thought Reasoning}

-Traditional Chain-of-Thought (CoT) techniques have achieved remarkable success in pure text logical deduction; however, when confronted with complex scenarios highly dependent on spatial perception and geometric intuition, pure text derivations often lack cognitively meaningful physical anchors.
-Consequently, multimodal interleaved CoT has emerged, with the core objective of decoupling the complex problem-solving process into a series of intermediate steps where textual deduction and visual evidence are deeply interwoven.
+Chain-of-Thought (CoT) prompting~\cite{DBLP:conf/nips/Wei0SBIXCLZ22} has achieved strong performance in text-based reasoning, but purely textual rationales provide limited grounding for problems that require spatial perception or diagram understanding.
+To address this limitation, recent work has explored interleaved multimodal CoT~\cite{rose2023visual,DBLP:journals/tmlr/0001Z00KS24}, where textual and visual inference are jointly used across intermediate reasoning steps.

-Current explicit multimodal CoT methods primarily evolve along two technical trajectories.
-The first entails tool-augmented designs \cite{toolused1,toolused2,toolused3,toolused4,zhu-vtc,liyuying}, which leverage external visual modules or code interpreters to assist reasoning; nevertheless, the interleaving process of such methods often exhibits high fragility and low flexibility.
-The second trajectory focuses on intrinsic visual CoT (Intrinsic VCoT) under unified model architectures.
-For instance, THINKMORPH~\cite{thinkmorph} reveals advanced reasoning characteristics that emerge under the multimodal interleaved training paradigm, while MathCanvas~\cite{mathcanvas} constructs an intrinsic VCoT framework specifically designed for mathematical reasoning.
-However, existing mainstream text-to-image models are predominantly pre-trained on general open-domain scenes, such as natural landscapes, daily scenarios, and virtual characters.
-As a result, their training objectives are largely centered on general-purpose visual generation rather than task-oriented image generation for downstream reasoning, which limits their effectiveness in reasoning-focused applications.
+Existing explicit multimodal CoT methods mainly follow two directions.
+The first is tool-augmented reasoning, which invokes external visual modules, drawing tools, or code interpreters to support intermediate reasoning~\cite{toolused1,toolused2,toolused3,toolused4,zhu-vtc,liyuying}.
+While effective in some settings, such pipelines are often sensitive to tool interfaces and error propagation, limiting their flexibility and robustness.
+The second direction studies intrinsic visual CoT within unified model architectures.
+For example, THINKMORPH~\cite{thinkmorph} investigates emergent reasoning abilities under multimodal interleaved training, while MathCanvas~\cite{mathcanvas} develops an intrinsic VCoT framework for mathematical reasoning.
+However, most existing text-to-image models are pre-trained on open-domain visual data and optimized for general-purpose image generation, rather than task-oriented visual generation for structured reasoning, which limits their effectiveness in downstream reasoning scenarios.